 Despite numerous technological and scientific advances, EMS still lacks a unique volume of research for a solid scientific foundation.
 As a result, EMS clinicians, educators, and administrators often make decisions by trial and error.
 The Prehospital Care Research Forum at UCLA believes that it is the responsibility of emergency medical professionals worldwide to build a body of evidence to examine prehospital emergency care.

-The Prehospital Care Research Forum and EMS World are proud to present the 2018 International Scientific Symposium at EMS EXPO.
-October 31, 2018 to November 2, 2018 in Nashville, Tennessee.
+The Prehospital Care Research Forum and EMS World are proud to present the 2019 International Scientific Symposium at EMS EXPO.
+October 14-18, 2019 in New Orleans, Louisiana.

 Researchers: Please support each other by attending all of the International Scientific Symposium sessions and ask questions.
-Full schedule details here.
+Full schedule details for the 2018 Symposium are at here.
 Check out the 2018 abstracts published in EMS World here.